 Some taxes are based on a proportion of the value of the property being taxed.
 These are known as "ad valorem" taxes.
 To arrive at an accurate amount of tax, an appraisal of the taxable subject matter's value needs to be done periodically.
 When the property owner's property value changes, so does their assessed or appraised value.
 Most property taxes are this ad valorem variety.
 Ad valorem property taxes are based on ownership of the property.
 Property owners must pay these taxes whether they actually use the property or not or whether it generates income for them or not.

-Taxing Authorities and Collection
+Propety Tax Basics: Taxing Authorities and Collection

 Generally, responsibility for the three phases of property tax -- levy, appraisal, and collection -- rests almost exclusively on the taxing authorities within local governments.
 A taxing authority like a county, city, town, hospital, refuse collection, school, or other special district, is a legal entity of the government with elected or appointed officers who serve a distinct geographic area.

 Both state and local government agencies are authorized to levy taxes, but the way they conduct assessments, collection, and compliance can differ widely.
 In some states, a single state agency has primary responsibility for obtaining all appraisals, making assessments, and collecting taxes.
 In most states, certain agencies assess some or all railroads and utilities properties.
+Keep in mind that there may be opportunities to challenge the way your property is valued in some instances.